Varagavank: Foundation and medieval period

 The monastery itself was founded by Senekerim-Hovhannes early in his reign (1003–24) to house a relic of the True Cross that had been kept on the site since Hripsime.
-In 1021, when Vaspurakan fell to Byzantine rule, Senekerim-Hovhannes took the relic to Sebastia, where the following year his son Atom founded the Surb Nshan Monastery.
+In 1021, when Vaspurakan was annexed by the Byzantine Empire, Senekerim-Hovhannes took the relic to Sebastia, where the following year his son Atom founded the Surb Nshan Monastery.
 In 1025, following his death, Senekerim-Hovhannes was buried at Varagavank and the True Cross was returned to the monastery.
-Fearing an attack by Muslims, Varagavank Father Ghukas took the True Cross in 1237 to the Tavush region of northeastern Armenia.
+Fearing an attack by Muslims, Father Ghukas of Varagavank took the True Cross in 1237 to the Tavush region of northeastern Armenia.
 There he settled in the Anapat monastery, which was renamed Nor Varagavank.
 In 1318, the Mongols invaded the region and ransacked the monastery.
 All the churches were destroyed except St. Hovhannes, which had an iron door and was where the monks hid.
 Between 1320 and the 1350s, the monastery was completely restored.

 Modern period

 The Safavid emperor Tahmasp I ransacked the monastery in 1534.
 In 1648, along with other buildings in the region, Varagavank was destroyed by an earthquake.
-Its restoration began immediately thereafter by monastery father Kirakos who found financial support among the wealthy merchants in Van.
+Its restoration was begun immediately thereafter by monastery father Kirakos who found financial support among the wealthy merchants in Van.
 According to the 17th-century historian Arakel of Tabriz, four churches were restored and renovated.

 The architect Tiratur built a square-planned gavit (narthex) west of Church of Surb Astvatsatsin (Holy Mother of God) in 1648.
 It functioned as a church during the 19th century, called Surb Gevorg.
 To the west of the narthex was a 17th-century three-arched open-air porch; to the north was Church of Surb Khach (Holy Cross); while to the south was the 17th-century Church of Surb Sion.
 Urartian cuneiform inscriptions were used as lintels on their western entrances.

-Suleyman, the prince of Hoşap Castle, invaded the monastery in 1651, looting it of its Holy Cross, manuscripts, and treasures.
-The cross was later repurchased and it was added to the Tiramayr Church of Van in 1655.
+Suleyman, the prince of Hoşap Castle, invaded the monastery in 1651, looting its Holy Cross, manuscripts, and treasures.
+The cross was later repurchased, and it was taken to the Tiramayr Church of Van in 1655.
 The monastery declined in the late 17th century and, in 1679, many of its treasures were sold due to economic difficulties.
 Archbishop Bardughimeos Shushanetsi renovated the monastery in 1724.